HaHVU/HVULao_NLP/README.md

 ---

 ## How to Run the LaoPostagtool
+- The first, you have to download the model from this link: https://huggingface.co/Tienha123/LaoPostagtool/tree/main
+- after, extract it to root folder.
+- Move into this folder

-In VS Code: Open Terminal and run the following command:
+- In VS Code: Open Terminal and run the following command:

 ```bash
 python3 Pos_tagging.py <segmented_input_file> <output_directory>